20 top learning management systems for 2026

 5. GyrusAim LMS

 Like many LMSes on the market, GyrusAim LMS supports both instructor-led and e-learning courses.
 It also supports numerous online conferencing applications, so instructors can offer live webinars.
-Instructors can register users through GyrusAim LMS, which is also the case for many other LMSes.
+Instructors can register users through GyrusAim LMS, as is the case with many other LMSes.

 6. Cornerstone LMS